-Chemical reactions involve chemical changes occurring within the substances, thus giving rise to a new element under some specific conditions.
-Chemical equations can understand the chemical reactions of various elements.
-The chemical equations show the reactants and the products that are involved in the reactions.
-Chemical reactions take place between two or more chemical compounds called as reactants.
-The reactants might be in solid, gas or liquid form.
+Chemical reactions involve chemical changes that result in the formation of new compounds under some specific conditions.
+Chemical equations can help us understand the chemical reactions between various elements or compounds.
+Chemical equations show the reactants and the products that are involved in these reactions.
+The compounds that participate in a chemical reaction are called reactants.
+The reactants might be in the solid, gaseous, or liquid phase.

 What is Precipitation Reaction